 There are a couple of insecticides labeled for the control of leaf-form phylloxera, although we do not have a well-defined treatment threshold at this time.
 The neonicotinoid Assail (acetamiprid) and the pyrethroid Danitol (fenpropathrin) are labeled for the leaf-form of grape phylloxera as is the systemic insecticide Movento.
 Soil applied Admire Pro is also systemic to the foliage and therefore will provide control of leaf-form phylloxera as well as some other sucking insects such as leafhoppers.
 Similarly, the neonicotinoid Platinum (cannot use on Long Island) is also labeled against grape phylloxera.
-Leaf-galls first appear at low densities on the third or fourth leaf, probably originating from overwintered eggs on canes.
-The crawlers from these first generation galls disperse out to shoot tips and initiate more galls around the end of June or beginning of July.
-These second-generation galls tend to be more noticeable to growers.

 As noted above, imidacloprid applied through the soil (e.g. Admire Pro) is labeled for the grape phylloxera as is Platinum and can provide some control, especially when applied through a drip system.
-Movento, applied as a foliar spray, has also shown some reasonably good efficacy on root-form phylloxera in our trials both with V. vinifera vines, but also with Concord.
+Movento, applied as a foliar spray, has also shown some reasonably good efficacy on rootform phylloxera in our trials both with V. vinifera vines, but also with Concord.
 Recall that Concord and other native grapes are moderately susceptible to root galling phylloxera.
 In a study conducted at CLEREL, mature Concord vines were either treated twice with Movento (plus the adjuvant LI 700) or only with LI 700.
 In each of the years we found more phylloxera galls on control vines than vines treated with Movento.
 We also found a significant 18% increase in yield in the third year for vines treated with Movento.
 We assume that the growth and yield increases are due to the reduced number of phylloxera galls on roots, but other factors could be involved.
 For example, Movento is also known to negatively affect nematodes.
 Overall, our data indicate some benefit to using Movento on native grapes.
 There are a number of questions remaining.
 How often does Movento need to be applied to maintain benefits?
 Can rates or number of applications be reduced while maintaining benefits?
 Will young vines benefit more or less from Movento compared to mature vines?
 What are the economics involved?
 To what extent will some of our hybrid grapes grown on their own roots benefit from Movento?